core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ## Version -08 to -09 ## {#sec-08-09}

 * Improved description of entries for the new IANA registry.

+* Change Controller changed from "IESG" to "IETF".

 * Editorial: EDHOC Option number denoted as "21" instead of "TBD21".